 Pilates instructors come from wide-ranging ages, stages, and backgrounds.
 Pilates as a career can be attractive to many different people.
 In part, because the schedule and demands can be highly varied according to what is a fit for your own life.
 Some trainers teach many classes and private lessons at a single studio and keep consistent hours day to day.
 Other trainers have diverse hours to accommodate second jobs or the demands of parenting.
-There are successful trainers anywhere from under 20 to over 70.
+There are successful trainers anywhere from under 20 to over 70 years old.
 There are men and women.
 There are trainers of all different body types and sizes.
 There are trainers with a background in dance, gymnastics, and sports, and those who never had a strong connection to a movement system before Pilates.
 There are trainers who were already physical therapists and fitness professionals, and some who came out of completely unrelated fields.

 What they all have in common, is that at some point they learned what Pilates could do for people’s bodies, got excited about it, and wanted to share it with others.
 In short, Pilates can be for anyone.
-These are the personal stories of some of our MOVE Wellness instructors sharing what inspired them to pursue Pilates as a career.
+These are the personal stories of some of our MOVE Wellness instructors sharing what inspired them to pursue certification in Pilates as a career.
 We hope you might find your own inspiration in their experiences.

 Elaine is the owner of MOVE in Ann Arbor.
 She is also an accomplished Pilates teacher and Instructor Trainer.
 When she first considered becoming a Pilates trainer 20 years ago she was looking for the next step after years of training as a dancer and dance teacher.

-Elaine: “When I first started doing Pilates, I realised I was doing something really hard that was getting me fit, and it also gave me so much joy.
+Elaine: “When I first started doing Pilates, I realized I was doing something really hard that was getting me fit, and it also gave me so much joy.
 It struck me that this was so different than what we often think about working out: that it’s something you “have” to do, as a duty or a chore.
 It made me want to help people understand their bodies the way I was learning to understand mine.
 I took the leap to becoming a trainer when someone I knew let me know that she was starting a Pilates teacher trainer program locally.
 Suddenly I had available, accessible training and I enthusiastically signed up.”

 Davy is a former Gymnast and Peace Corps volunteer.
 She started her Pilates training back before she had kids, when she was working 50+ hours a week at a corporate job.